kapenike/ddImages/README.md

 - variable input
 	- needs to allow window anchor selection to change specific concatted variables rather than just appending the new variable selection
-	- offer search option for lists containing more than 10 values
 	- needs complete rewrite with new variable storage on HTMLElements using JSUI

 - P2P